This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 Let us remind ourselves of the

-moving particle, then is given by the composition of
+particle, then is given by the composition of the function

 Since